Sameeksha2430/Public-Grievance-app/README.md

 ├── requirements.txt         # Dependencies
 └── README.md                # This file

+📊 Dashboard Highlights:
+Category Distribution: Visual breakdown of complaints Word Cloud: Top terms used in complaints
+Organization Filter: See who’s getting tagged the most Search Tweets: Filter tweets by keyword or category
 ---
 🧪 Retrain the Model
 Want to retrain the model on updated data?